Clemson, Newman surprise No. 5 Louisville with 77-62 win

 But even when Nwora returned, it didn’t help the Cardinals much in the opening half as they struggled to penetrate Clemson’s defense.

-Louisville made only five of its 32 field-goal attempts the first 20 minutes.
+Louisville made only five of its 32 field-goal attempts the first 20 minutes to trail 31-14 at the break – a season low in first-half scoring for the Cardinals.

 The Tigers, who have often struggled to make shots this year, had no such trouble early on.
 They made their first five attempts (including 3-pointers by Johnny Newman and Mack) to take a 12-5 lead that they increased to 17 points by halftime.